eroccowaruico/LogicPro-LuaScript/README.md

 # LogicPro-LuaScript

-This script is for Automatic assignment for USB MIDI controllers in Logic Pro
+This Lua scripts is for Automatic assigning USB MIDI controllers in Logic Pro

 ## How to use